cp-57/tag-security/assessments/projects/jaeger/self-assessment.md

 an arbitrarily large amount of data, possibly incurring financial cost or overwhelming the servers)

+##### General Non-Goals:
-* Jaeger does not provide real-time alerts.
-For example, it won’t automatically alert a user if a system is down.
+* Jaeger does not provide real-time alerts and lacks automated notification capabilities for system downtime.
-* It does not provide detailed system metrics collection.
-For example, CPU usage, memory usage, or disk input/output.
-This is reserved for system monitoring tools.
+* Detailed system metrics, such as CPU usage, memory usage, and disk input/output, are not collected; reserved for system monitoring tools.
-* No automatic anomaly detection (no ML capabilities).
-It provides the visualization and capabilities for users to detect anomalies themselves, but not automatically.
+* Lacks automatic anomaly detection (no ML capabilities), requiring users to visually identify anomalies.
+* Not intended for business analytics, including user behavior and conversion rates.
+* Jaeger complements, rather than replaces, existing monitoring systems.

+##### Security Non-Goals:
-* It is not designed for security monitoring or security compliance monitoring.
-Jaeger complements, rather than replaces, existing monitoring systems.
+* Not designed for security monitoring or security compliance monitoring purposes.
-* It is not intended for or capable of business analytics (user behavior, conversion rates…).
+* While including security features, Jaeger does not focus on comprehensive security measures.
-* Jaeger does not focus on preventing insider data leaks.
+* Jaeger does not specifically focus on preventing insider data leaks.

 ## Self-assessment use